"The Expert Authority You Can Trust"

 Research confirms that it is effective yet safe for removing mercury and other heavy metals from the body.
 The convenience of oral dosing and low toxicity often make it the chelator of choice for many applications.

 20% of orally administered DMSA is absorbed through the gastrointestinal tract, which is two to four times the amount of EDTA that is absorbed.

 DMSA treatment for mercury poisoning results in the greatest urinary excretion of mercury, compared to other heavy metal chelators, as well as being the most effective at removing mercury from the blood, liver, brain, spleen, lungs, large intestine, skeletal muscle and bone.
 Mercury excretion is greatest in the first 8 to 24 hours after ingestion.
 In animal studies, it has been shown to be the most efficient chelator for brain mercury, removing two-thirds of the brain mercury deposits.

-It is very safe and causes very few side effects, the most common being intestinal discomfort or itching.
-It can cause deficiencies of copper; manganese, molybdenum, magnesium, and zinc if they are not replaced by supplementation so make sure you take Intramax daily.
+Dmsa causes very few side effects, the most common being intestinal discomfort, loss of appetite, throwing up or itching.
+It can cause deficiencies of copper; manganese, molybdenum, magnesium, and zinc if they are not replaced by supplementation so make sure you take multimineral supplment daily.

 Dosage recommendations vary widely for treatment for mercury poisoning.
 The Physicians Desk Reference recommends 10mg per 2.2 pounds of body weight every eight hours for 5 days, then reduce the dose to twice daily for two more weeks, off for two weeks, and repeat as necessary.
 This is the high dose that commonly causes the intestinal distress.